Skip to Main Content

 The MS program is typically completed in two years.

-All candidates must satisfactorily complete 45 units of graduate coursework with a 3.0 (B) or better, as well as a master’s thesis representing original health policy research.
+All candidates must satisfactorily complete 45 units of graduate coursework.
+Students must maintain an overall 3.0 (B) grade average or higher in graded courses, as well as a master’s thesis representing original health policy research.
 In addition to satisfying the core course requirements, students must take additional courses in one of three concentration areas - clinical decision-making, health policy, or implementation science.

 See the program website for additional program information, including (but not limited to) program and course requirements, faculty lists, admissions information, requirements, and deadlines.
 Please address inquiries to the Health Policy Admissions Team at hrpadmissions@stanford.edu.